WodenWang820118/ng-gtm-site/README.md

 ## Data streams differentiation

+### Overview

+Sometimes we want to reuse the website and embed it in the Android/iOS application.
+The data in the app (Android/iOS) should be separated from the website.
+The project demonstrates how to differentiate the data streams from the website and the Android/iOS application.

+### Methodology

 The basic methodology in the project cached a query parameter, `app_source`, and in GTM, we can use a custom Javascript variable `app_source` variable to differentiate the data stream.
 For example, `http://localhost:4200/?app_source=app` is the data stream for the Android/iOS application, and `http://localhost:4200/` is by default the data stream for the web application.

 Checking GTM tags via GTM preview mode is straightforward.
 There could be another way to differentiate data streams such as checking registered window objects from Flutter/Android/iOS, but not obvious.